cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 ## <Icon name="graduation-cap"></Icon> What you'll learn

-- What Continuous Integration is
+- An overview of Continuous Integration
 - How to run Cypress tests in Continuous Integration
 - How to configure Cypress in various CI Providers
 - How to record tests to the Cypress Dashboard